amdev9/dapp-browser/README.md

 }

 ```
-You can upload Dapp folder with native ipfs client by commands:
+You can upload Dapp folder with native ipfs client by command:

 ```ipfs add -r <dapp-folder>```